Congressional Rhetoric Contributing To Global Warming

 Several of the lawmakers distorting the facts underlying climate change will hold prominent positions in the new Congress, as 68 percent of the Republican leadership in both House and Senate deny human-caused climate change.
 On the committee level, 13 out of 21 Republican members of the House Committee on Science, Space and Technology, or 62 percent, reject the science behind human-caused global warming, joined by 67 percent, or 21 out of 31 Republican members, of the House Energy and Commerce Committee.

 One of the loudest congressional climate deniers is Sen. James Inhofe (R-OK) — the likely new chair of the Environment and Public Works Committee — who was swiftly repudiated in a hearing last year for claiming the earth had experienced “no warming for the last 15 years.”
-In addition to Inhofe, 10 out of 11, or 91 percent, of Republicans on EPW have said climate change is not happening or that humans do not cause it.
+In addition to Inhofe, 10 out of 11 of Republicans on EPW have said climate change is not happening or that humans do not cause it.

 The members of the 114th Congress who have publicly misrepresented the science behind global warming have accepted their fair share of contributions from the fossil fuel industry.
 The 39 climate deniers in the Senate have taken $28,152,466 in donations from the coal, oil and gas industries, while the 61 Senators who haven’t denied the science have taken $11,033,447 in career contributions, according to the CAP Action analysis.
 On average, Senate deniers took $721,858 from fossil fuel interests while other Senators took $180,876.